Sayan-Banerjee/Image-Classification-RNN/README.md

-# Image-Classification-RNN
+# Image Classification using RNN (in Keras)
-Image Classification using RNN
+In this project I have written a Keras model to do image classification on MNIST data.